 Benefits – Bhujangasana works towards opening your chest and throat.
-It helps to remove toxins or energy blocks in these areas and increases the flow of fresh, clean blood.
+It helps to remove toxins or energy blocks in these areas and increases the flow of fresh blood.
 Your ears benefit, the sounds reduce, and you can focus and concentrate better.

 How To Do It – Lie flat on your stomach, with your legs stretched out and feet facing down.
-Place your elbows by your side, and lift your chest, placing the body weight on the elbows.
+Place your elbows by your side, and lift your chest, placing the partial body weight on the hands while creating the lift from the tricep area of the upper arms.
 Inhale deeply, and exhale strongly.